PrestaShop/docs/src/content/1.7/modules/concepts/controllers/front-controllers.md

 public $ssl = true;
 ```

-## Addendum: Execution order of the controller’s functions
+## Execution order of the controller’s functions

   * **__construct()**: Sets all the controller’s member variables.
   * **init()**: Initializes the controller.